WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - Target: A target type, specifying who's counter to manipulate
 - Value: A numeric value specifying a new counter value

+---
+#### Conversation Reset

+Removes all messages from a group or extra role.

+Format: `Conversation Reset <Target>`

+- Target: A target specifying what to reset.
+Can also directly be a `'Group Name'`.

 ## Host Information